 Is genetic testing available?

 Genetic tests can be used to tell us whether we have inherited a gene linked to a particular disease and to predict whether we will develop a disease later in life.
 For late-onset Alzheimer’s, there is no genetic test available on the NHS.
-Many of the genes discovered so far only have a relatively small effect on risk and people with them still may not develop Alzheimer’s.
+The genes discovered so far only have a relatively small effect on risk and people with them still won't develop Alzheimer’s.
 Equally, people without them can still develop the disease, so such a test would not be useful.

 A very small number of early-onset Alzheimer’s cases are caused by a faulty gene passed down in families.
-This can be called ‘familial’ or ‘early-onset inherited’ Alzheimer’s and usually affects many members of the same family in their 40s or 50s.
-The faulty genes can only be passed down directly from an affected parent, it does not skip generations.
+This can be called ‘familial’ or ‘early-onset inherited’ Alzheimer’s.
+It usually affects many members of the same family, typically in their 30s, 40s or 50s, but occasionally symptoms can come on at a later age.
+The faulty gene can only be passed down directly from an affected parent, it does not skip generations.

-Three faulty genes have so far been linked to inherited cases of early-onset Alzheimer’s, although others may remain to be discovered.
+Three faulty genes have been linked to early-onset inherited Alzheimer’s, although others may remain to be discovered.
 These genes are called:

 These genes are involved in the production of a protein called amyloid.
 If the gene has a mutation and is faulty, there can be an abnormal build-up of amyloid in the brain, a characteristic feature of Alzheimer’s.

-The Familial Alzheimer’s Disease (FAD) Support Group runs for families affected by mutations in the PSEN1, PSEN2 or APP genes.
-More information can be found at www.fadsupportgroup.org.uk or by ringing the Support Group Nurse Coordinator on 07592 540 555.
+A Familial Alzheimer’s Disease (FAD) Support Group runs for families affected by mutations in the PSEN1, PSEN2 or APP genes.
+More information can be found at www.fadsupportgroup.org.uk or by calling 07592 540 555.

 Is genetic testing available?